minprog-platforms/project-wiki-django-EmilyTimmerman/README.md

 **When a new page is added, which files need to be changed?**
 - A markdown file called newtitle.md should be added to /entries/

 **Design Document Sketch**
 ![design document sketch by Emily Timmerman](/sketches/211201_designdocument_wiki_etimmerman.jpg)

-## Getting Started

-TODO: Describe steps to install requirements and get the application running.